Hydrodynamic theory of wetting by active particles: Discussion

 \subsection{Outlook}

-There are several promising directions for future work which build on the results presented in this paper.
-One obvious extension would be to reintroduce density-dependence in the direction(s) parallel to the wall, which would allow investigation of the ``droplet'' geometry of equilibrium wetting, facilitating measurement of contact angles and interfacial profiles.
-(Additionally, the presence of several droplets on both sides of the barrier in the partial wetting state could result in a circulating flux pattern on the macroscopic scale, even with closed boundary conditions.)
-Such a description would therefore help connect this work to other investigations of equilibrium \cite{DeGennes, degennes2003capillarity} and active \cite{TailleurWettingCurrents, das2020morphological, Sep_lveda_2018, Sep_lveda_2017} wetting.
+There are several promising directions for future work.
+The introduction of translational symmetry breaking in the direction(s) parallel to the wall would allow investigation of other partially-wet geometries (i.e. ``droplet'' and ``bridge'') within the same model.
+The presence of droplets on the barrier in the partial wetting state could result in a circulating flux pattern on the macroscopic scale, even with closed boundary conditions.
+Additionally, extension of this work to two dimensions would allow a comparison with the results of \cite{Zhao2026}, in which the authors identify local steady-state currents around the contact line as a robust feature of active partial wetting which modifies contact angles and droplet shapes.
+Our deterministic hydrodynamic model would allow the theoretical predictions contained in this work to be explored in greater detail, without finite-size effects, but subject to mean-field scaling.

-Another extension would be to introduce dynamical noise to the system, which can be done in our lattice-based approach in a controlled manner via a leading-order correction to the hydrodynamic equations \cite{Erignoux2024}.
-The inclusion of dynamical noise and fluctuations can have dramatic consequences in equilibrium \cite{Evans_DFT_wetting} and non-equilibrium \cite{WildingWettingABPs} wetting phenomenology, including changing the stability of steady-states and the order of transitions.
-Investigating the consequences of noise could therefore allow us to confirm the generality and robustness of the findings presented in this work.
+Another extension would be to introduce dynamical noise to the system, which can be done in our lattice-based approach in a controlled manner via a leading-order correction to the hydrodynamic equations \cite{Agranov2021, Martin2025}, or by using a noisy coarse-grained field theory such as Active Model B+ \cite{Tjhung2018}.
+The inclusion of dynamical noise and fluctuations can have dramatic consequences in equilibrium \cite{Evans2019} and nonequilibrium \cite{Turci2021} wetting phenomenology, including changing the stability of steady-states and the order/scaling of transitions.
+In active systems, noise leads to a wide variety of ``exotic'' phase-separated states \cite{Cates2025} (these are not seen here due to the hydrodynamic limit, see also \cite{Mason2023a, KourbaneHoussene2018}).
+Investigating the consequences of noise in active wetting, and the associated bubbly phase separated states, could therefore help confirm the generality and robustness of the findings presented here.